A Historic Breakthrough

 How We Decoded College Admissions

 We studied “Miracle students.”
 They have lower grades, test scores, no outwardly special hooks, and still get into their dream colleges over peers with better academic qualifications.
 While classmates describe them as “only average,” one admissions officer described their applications as "too good of a fit to turn away."

 How We Increase Certainty in Admissions Outcomes

-We identified the common denominator trends in the students who get accepted to the colleges you desire, and we help you become stronger embodiments of the right attributes, uniquely in your own way.
+We identified the common denominator trends in the students who get accepted to the colleges you desire, and we'll help you embody every right attribute to the right extent, uniquely in your own way.
 Additionally, we speak with deans and conduct proprietary research to guide you in making smarter decisions.
 For example, 4 years before Harvard's Turning the Tide study on the future of college admissions, we'd already predicted and were applying its recommendations.
-Most recently, we got the UC to change its application's new activity sheet to allow bullet point formatting.
+Most recently, we got the UC to change its new application's activity sheet to allow bullet point formatting.
 We're ahead of trends; at times we set them.
 That's how we get results.

 The Perfect Bridge Between Generations

 College admissions isn't a random lottery, it's a poker game.
 You can beat players with equal or better cards than you if you have a decent enough hand and play it right.
-We help students ethically change the cards in their hands.
+That is why we help students ethically change the cards in their hands.
 Admissions offices don't teach that.

 — David Reynaldo, Founder

 Origin: South Pasadena High School, CA